icanhasjonas/icanhasbeer/README.md

 # I CAN HAS BEER?
-This is a simple site to check if today is a beer day (trick question, every day is!)
+This is a simple site (I made for Mr Madsen) to check if today is a beer day (trick question, every day is!)

 ## Some stuffs
- * Webpack 2
+ * Webpack 3
  * Local dev (with support for api proxy)
  * Auto reload on save and all that jazz (thanks webpack)
  * Optimized build